divios/Detector-de-textos-en-video/README.md

-# Detector-de-textos-en-video
+# Video text detector
-Detector de textos en video programado en C y con la api GStreamer
+Video text detector programmed on C and using GStreamer library